 extract it to /opt/mautrix-whatsapp/

 # Create folder if it doesn't exist.
-Note I am downloading arm64 executable. # If updating, make sure to 'systemctl stop mautrix-whatsapp'. curl -L -o /opt/mautrix-whatsapp/mautrix-whatsapp https://github.com/mautrix/whatsapp/releases/download/v0.10.9/mautrix-whatsapp-arm64 # curl -L -o /opt/mautrix-meta/mautrix-meta https://github.com/mautrix/meta/releases/download/v0.3.2/mautrix-meta-arm64 # curl -L -o /opt/mautrix-gmessages/mautrix-gmessages https://github.com/mautrix/gmessages/releases/download/v0.4.3/mautrix-gmessages-arm64
+Note I am downloading arm64 executable. mkdir /opt/mautrix-whatsapp/ # If updating, make sure to 'systemctl stop mautrix-whatsapp'. curl -L -o /opt/mautrix-whatsapp/mautrix-whatsapp https://github.com/mautrix/whatsapp/releases/download/v0.12.3/mautrix-whatsapp-arm64 # curl -L -o /opt/mautrix-meta/mautrix-meta https://github.com/mautrix/meta/releases/download/v0.5.2/mautrix-meta-arm64 # curl -L -o /opt/mautrix-gmessages/mautrix-gmessages https://github.com/mautrix/gmessages/releases/download/v0.6.4/mautrix-gmessages-arm64 # curl -L -o /opt/mautrix-slack/mautrix-slack https://github.com/mautrix/slack/releases/download/v0.2.2/mautrix-slack-arm64 cd /opt/mautrix-whatsapp # Grant executable permissiosn to the "mautrix-whatsapp" go executable. chmod +x mautrix-whatsapp # Generate an example config file. ./mautrix-whatsapp -e

-to config.yaml
+Open config.yaml

-and you will have to edit the
+in your favourite editor and you will have to edit the

-following options inside that file,
+following options inside that file.
+Note dbuser

-homeserver: address: http://localhost:8008 domain: matrix.bhw.name appservice: database: type: sqlite3-fk-wal url: file:/var/lib/matrix-synapse/whatsapp.db?_txlock=immediate bridge: permissions: "matrix.bhw.name": user "@ben:matrix.bhw.name": admin
+# For mautrix-meta you will need to specify # network: # mode: facebook (or instagram) # https://docs.mau.fi/bridges/general/initial-config.html#mautrix-meta homeserver: address: http://localhost:8008 domain: matrix.bhw.name appservice: database: uri: postgres://dbuser:dbpass@localhost/dbname?sslmode=disable bridge: permissions: "matrix.bhw.name": user "@ben:matrix.bhw.name": admin

-cd /opt/mautrix-whatsapp/ # Generate the appservice registration file. ./mautrix-whatsapp -g chmod 644 registration.yaml
+# Generate the appservice registration file. cd /opt/mautrix-whatsapp/ ./mautrix-whatsapp -g chmod 644 registration.yaml

-the following contents,
+with the following contents,

 app_service_config_files: - /opt/mautrix-whatsapp/registration.yaml # Any other bridge registrations. #- /opt/mautrix-gmessages/registration.yaml #- /opt/mautrix-meta/registration.yaml

-Restart matrix-synapse to confirm it works.
-Then create a systemd service file
+Then create a systemd service file at

-at /etc/systemd/system/mautrix-whatsapp.service
+/etc/systemd/system/mautrix-whatsapp.service

 [Unit] Description=mautrix-whatsapp bridge [Service] Type=exec User=root WorkingDirectory=/opt/mautrix-whatsapp ExecStart=/opt/mautrix-whatsapp/mautrix-whatsapp Restart=on-failure RestartSec=30s [Install] WantedBy=multi-user.target